Update

 Why nursing college leaders choose this programme

-Across India — from Telangana and Andhra Pradesh to Tamil Nadu, Karnataka, Maharashtra, and beyond — many nursing students graduate with strong clinical knowledge but limited confidence in spoken English, documentation, and interviews.
-This programme addresses that gap through a structured progression planned around BSc Nursing and GNM academic requirements.
+Many nursing students graduate with strong clinical knowledge but limited confidence in spoken English, documentation, and interviews.
+This programme addresses that gap with a progression planned around BSc Nursing and GNM requirements.

 Programme map